 - Some might hear the cockerels on the nearby farm (800m away) in the morning

-- In-room WiFi was pretty patchy when we revisited in 2013
+- In-room WiFi was pretty patchy when we last revisited

 Best rooms for families